Bolton Wanderers F.C.

-Bolton Wanderers Football Club (/ˈboʊltən/ BOHL-tən) is a professional football club based in Horwich, Metropolitan Borough of Bolton, Greater Manchester, England, which competes in League One, the third level of the English football league system.
+Bolton Wanderers Football Club (/ˈboʊltən/ BOHL-tən, abbreviated as BWFC) is a professional association football club based in the Horwich area of Bolton, Greater Manchester, England.
+The club competes in the EFL Championship, the second tier of the English Football League, in the 2026–27 season following promotion from EFL League One via the play-offs in May 2026.

-Formed in 1874, it was a founding member of the Football League in 1888.
-The club won the Second Division title in 1908–09, and the FA Cup in 1923, the "White Horse Final", 1926, 1929 and 1958.
-Bolton were relegated in 1964 and again in 1971, but regained their top-flight status after winning the Third Division title in 1972–73 and then the Second Division title in 1977–78, but three relegations left them in the fourth tier by 1987.
-Promotion out of the Fourth Division was secured in 1987–88, and they lifted the Football League Trophy in 1989 after being beaten finalists in 1986.
+The club started as Christ Church FC in 1874 and became Bolton Wanderers three years later in 1877.
+It was among the 12 founding members of the Football League in 1888.
+The club won the Second Division title in the 1908–09 season and claimed the FA Cup on four occasions, winning in 1923, 1926, 1929 and 1958.
+Their 1923 triumph came in the first FA Cup final held at Wembley Stadium, a match later known as the "White Horse Final".
+Bolton were relegated from the top division in 1964 and again in 1971, but returned after winning the Third Division title in 1972–73 and the Second Division title in 1977–78.
+However, a series of subsequent relegations saw the club fall to the Fourth Division by 1987.
+They secured promotion from the Fourth Division in 1987–88 and won the Football League Trophy in 1989, having previously finished as runners-up in the competition in 1986.

-Promotions in 1992–93 and 1994–95 saw them reach the Premier League.
-Bolton won the First Division title in 1996–97, but were unable to survive more than one season in the Premier League until Sam Allardyce returned them to the top-flight with victory in the 2001 First Division play-off final.
-Bolton then spent eleven consecutive seasons in the Premier League, reaching the 2004 League Cup final and the knock-out stages of the UEFA Cup twice.
-Two relegations in five years left them in League One by 2016, and though they won promotion in 2016–17, severe financial difficulties saw the club enter administration in 2019 after relegation back into the third tier was confirmed.
-Facing possible EFL expulsion and probable extinction, the club was acquired by new owners.
-Relegated to the fourth tier in 2020, they won promotion out of League Two in the 2020–21 season and the EFL Trophy in the 2022–23 season.
+Promotions in the 1992–93 and 1994–95 seasons saw Bolton Wanderers reach the Premier League for the first time.
+The club won the First Division title in 1996–97, although they were unable to retain their top-flight status for more than a single season until gaining promotion under Sam Allardyce through victory in the 2001 First Division play-off final.
+Bolton subsequently spent eleven consecutive seasons in the Premier League and reached the 2004 League Cup final, as well as the knockout stages of the UEFA Cup on two occasions.
+Two relegations within five seasons saw the club return to League One by 2016.
+Bolton achieved promotion in the 2016–17 season, but severe financial difficulties led to the club entering administration in 2019 after relegation back to the third tier had been confirmed.
+Amid the possibility of expulsion from the English Football League, the club was acquired by new ownership.
+Following relegation to League Two in 2020, Bolton secured promotion in the 2020–21 season and won the EFL Trophy, for the second time, during the 2022–23 campaign.
+Bolton secured promotion in the 2025-26 season via the play-offs.

-From 1895 to 1997, the club played at Burnden Park, after moving from their original home at Pike's Lane.
-Since 1997, Bolton have played home matches at what was originally named the Reebok Stadium, today the Toughsheet Community Stadium.
-They have spent 73 seasons in the top flight without winning the title, more than any other club.
+From 1895 until 1997, Bolton Wanderers played their home matches at Burnden Park after relocating from their original ground at Pike's Lane.
+In 1997, the club moved to the Reebok Stadium, which has since undergone several naming changes and is currently known as the Toughsheet Community Stadium.
+Bolton have spent 73 seasons in the top tier of English football without winning a league title, the highest total of any club.